xldenis/Why3-Find/README.md

 # Why-3 Library Manager

-The `why3find` utility is dedicated to the management of interoperable Why-3 libraries.
+The `why3find` utility is dedicated to the management of Why-3 packages.

-## Usage

-The `why3find` command can be used as a convenient wrapper for the usual `why3` command.
-Simply type `why3find` or `why3find -h` to list all commands, and `why3find <cmd> -h` for detailed instructions of command `<cmd>`.

 ## Why-3 Packages

 From `why3find` point of view, a why3 package is a collection of why3 source files, configuration files and drivers that are installed at predefined site(s).

-Packages are meant to have dependencies, ie. package `A` might depend on why3 source files from package `B`, recursively.
+Packages are meant to have dependencies, ie. package `A` may depend on why3 source files from some other package `B`.
 Hence, `why3find` knowns how to generate suitable options for `why3` to be able to find all the necessary sources.

-You may also extract OCaml files from your Why-3 files and make them available as regular `opam` or `ocamlfind` OCaml packages.

 ## Package Development